 Parents/carers are also invited to attend a Year 1 transition parent meeting where they get to meet the staff and find out all about their routine/time table.
 Parents/carers are given a transition leaflet to take home.

 In the Summer term, Reception and Year 1 staff will meet to discuss each child’s development in order to support a smooth transition to Year 1; including moderation in phase meetings.
 This discussion helps the Year 1 teachers to plan an effective, responsive and appropriate curriculum that will meet the needs of the children.

 Year 1 staff also have the opportunity in the Summer term to visit Reception and observe their new children.

-Reception home learning
+Reception reading and home learning

-At Temple Meadow we believe that home learning provides additional learning opportunities for all pupils.
+Temple Meadow we believe that home learning provides additional learning opportunities for all pupils.
 It allows children to practise and rehearse key skills; to research and explore topics and ideas and to apply their learning in imaginative ways.
 We aim to provide opportunities to support key skills in Communication and Language, Phonics and Maths.

 Home learning is issued on a Friday and is due in the following Wednesday.